Skip to main content

 • private rented home

-You might get a final offer while the council provide homeless help under either your personal housing plan or the main housing duty.
+You might get a final offer while the council gives you help under either:

 You should accept a final offer of housing from the council.